lastlink/docs-1/03-interfaces/02-relational.md

 ### Multiple Files (M2M)
 *Supported Datatypes: **`MANYTOMANY` (an alias datatype)***

 This is a M2M relational UI that links multiple files (and YouTube/Vimeo video embeds).
-If you have a `album` table you could use this to store mp3s within `tracks`, for a `projects` table this would be the UI used for columns like: `hero_slideshow`, `youtube_playlist`, and `press_pdfs`.
+If you have an `album` table you could use this to store mp3s within `tracks`, for a `projects` table this would be the UI used for columns like: `hero_slideshow`, `youtube_playlist`, and `press_pdfs`.
 Basically any column that needs to store multiple files.
+Currently only Directus Files are accepted by this UI, so `directus_columns.table_related` must always be set to `directus_files`.

 * `add_button`: Toggles an "Add" button for adding new files directly into the UI
 * `choose_button`: Toggles a "Choose" button that opens a modal with all existing Directus files to choose from